 Risks of Hiring Super Cheap Movers

 Whether you’re changing jobs, upsizing or downsizing your home, or just looking to try out a new location, moving is an ingrained part of American life.
-The average American moves an average of 11.7 times in their lifetime with younger people moving more frequently.
+The average American moves an average of 11.7 times in their lifetime, with younger people moving more frequently.
 Regardless of your reasons for moving, the actual process can be expensive and stressful.
 It’s why many people choose to hire professional movers.

-Of course, hiring movers isn’t cheap and you might be tempted to go with the most affordable option available.
+Of course, hiring movers isn’t cheap, and you might be tempted to go with the most affordable option available.
 However, there are many risks involved when you hire cheap movers.
 In some cases, it might end up costing you more in the long run due to a variety of issues.
 Not convinced?
 Read below why slashing your budget for movers is a bad idea.

 Low-Quality Service

 Sure, you’re not guaranteed to get better service just because you pay a lot of money, but that doesn’t mean there isn’t a correlation between quality and price.
 Trustworthy moving services will always cost more than your standard man with a van.
 Good movers will pay their crew members a good wage to ensure they are hiring trained professionals who will make sure your belongings don’t get damaged during the move.
-Cheap movers will likely be inexperienced so they won’t know the proper way to load and unload your belongings.
+Cheap movers will likely be inexperienced, so they won’t know the proper way to load and unload your belongings.
 This is especially important if you have a lot of expensive and fragile items.
 There’s nothing worse than moving into a new place and realizing that a bunch of your plates, furniture, or even electronics are damaged.

-It’s not just the moving crew though.
+It’s not just the moving crew, though.
 When everyone is paid well, they are more invested in making sure the company succeeds.
 That means you’ll get better customer service during the entire moving process.
 You’ll even get any issues resolved quickly!
 More importantly, good movers will be expensive because they follow the appropriate laws and have the necessary licenses and insurances.

 If you’re strapped for cash, instead of skimping on movers, you can find other ways to cut costs.
 That might mean packing everything yourself so the movers just have to load and unload your belongings.
 Other ways you can save money include: